sanskrit/raw_etexts_english/blogs/manasataramgini/2007-04-16_a-few-notes-related-to-bhaskararaya-makhindra.md

 +++
-title = "A few notes related to bhAskararAyaxa0makhindra"
+title = "A few notes related to bhAskararAya makhindra"

 +++
 We had earlier reconstructed a narrative on the illustrious bhAskararAya